rama-oi/nixos-config/README.md

 };
 ```

-### Packages Organization
+### Package Organization

-I used to have a long list now I can create small groups and always remember why I installed this things in the first place (avoiding million comments explaining this) so If I installed some modules for something like **pcmanfm** and then I remove the package I know exactly that I can remove this group entirely.
+I used to have one long list of packages.
+Now I can create smaller groups and remember why I installed things in the first place.
+This also helps me avoid having a million comments explaining why every package is there.

+For example, if I install several packages for something like **PCManFM** and later remove it, I know exactly which group I can remove entirely.

 ```nix
 packages = {